 - Practice basic movements: Spend time in a simple drawing program practicing precise movements and clicks to build muscle memory.

-Most users report that basic navigation and clicking feel natural within 3-5 days, while complex tasks requiring precise mouse control typically normalize within 1-2 weeks.
-The key is consistency—avoid switching back and forth between your old and new mouse during the adjustment period.
+I found that basic navigation and clicking felt natural within 3-5 days, while complex tasks requiring precise mouse control normalized within about two weeks.
+The key is consistency.
+Don’t switch back and forth between your old and new mouse during the adjustment period.

 Maximizing Benefits Through Complete Desk Ergonomics

-While switching to the best ergonomic vertical mouse can provide significant relief from wrist and shoulder pain, the benefits are maximized when it’s part of a comprehensive ergonomic desk setup.
+While switching to a vertical mouse provided significant relief from my wrist and shoulder pain, I learned that the benefits are maximized when it’s part of a comprehensive ergonomic desk setup.
 Your mouse is just one component in the complex system of workplace ergonomics that affects your comfort and health.

 Chair and Desk Height Considerations